 How to ensure that confidentiality is maintained

 The employer is entitled, at any time, to review the arrangements and revert back to working from the office.
-The notice period around this is xxx
+The notice period around this is xxx.

 Requirements for working remotely

 Technology

 Employees may be provided certain technology to assist them to work remotely.
 This may include a laptop, phone or other equipment relevant to the role (please refer to Asset Register).